Expo MRT station: Downtown Line

 On 20 August 2010, the Land Transport Authority (LTA) that Stage 3 of the DTL (DTL3) would terminate at Expo station, where the DTL would interchange with the EWL.
 Contract 922 for the design and construction of Expo station and the overrun tunnels was awarded to Samsung C&T Corporation for S$211.35million (US$ million) in May 2011.
 On 28 November 2011, the LTA marked the start of construction of DTL3 with a groundbreaking ceremony at Expo station.

 To facilitate the construction of the DTL station and its tunnels, part of Changi South Avenue 1 towards Somapah Road and Changi South Avenue 2, together with a short section of Expo Drive, were temporarily closed to traffic from 1 September 2012 to May 2017.
 The construction of the station also involved the underpinning of two existing Expo MRT viaduct pier foundations.
 A transfer-beam was constructed before the excavation to support the two pillars and hydraulic jacks were installed on the transfer beam.
 Subsequently, the existing pilers were cut away.
 The underpinning works were carried out successfully without disruption to the EWL's operations.

 On 31 May 2017, the LTA announced that the station, together with the rest of DTL3, would be opened on 21 October that year.
 Passengers were offered a preview of the station along with the other DTL 3 stations through an open house on 15 October.
+Transport minister Khaw Boon Wan presided over the DTL3's opening ceremony held at this station.